 Live, onstage, in front of an audience just looking for an excuse to let loose all its pent-up energy — that is where a band truly proves its mettle.
 Forget studio tricks and multiple takes — playing live strips away all the bullshit and you have to either put up or shut up.
 And fans are no pushovers.
 We will crush you with a "Slayer!" chant without compunction if you smell of poserdom.
 But if you lay it all on the line and deliver from the heart, we will follow suit.
 The bands below have done just that throughout their careers, and their audiences, too.
 We asked you to pick the single greatest live band of all time — here are the ranked Top Five results.

-Credit it to a particularly epic case of second wind, but Bruce Dickinson's energy is unmatched even at 59 years old.
-Add in perfect pitch and serious commitment towards giving his all at every single live gig and you have one of the best frontmen in the world, just one piece in the puzzle that makes Maiden easily one of the best live bands in the world — while pushing towards 40 years in existence.
+Credit it to a particularly epic case of second wind, but Bruce Dickinson's energy is unmatched even as a senior citizen.
+Add in perfect pitch and serious commitment towards giving his all at every single live gig and you have one of the best frontmen in the world, just one piece in the puzzle that makes Maiden easily one of the best live bands in the world — while pushing past 40 years in existence.
 And Dickinson's brothers in arms are no slouches, all playing super complex riffs while using the stage as their own personal shuttle run.

 Once upon a time — for a brief moment — Tool were small-club troublemakers, apt to shoot off shotguns and dance with scantily-clad obese women onstage all while churning out their sinister, seductive brand of truly alternative metal.
 Then MTV broke them big and several arena tours later, they are a veritable prog-rock behemoth, whose laser lights and psychedelic projections are Pink Floydian in their scale and brain-frying capacity.
 To see Tool is to step into another dimension and, for many fans, to never want to come back to reality.